Henry J. McGlew: Playing

-In his two years as a starting quarterback from 1901 to 1902, the team achieved a combined record of 14–3–2.
+In his two years as Notre Dame's starting quarterback from 1901 to 1902, the team achieved a combined record of 14–3–2.
 His best game came against the American College of Medicine and Surgery in 1902, when he made runs of 80, 65 and 40 yards and scored one touchdown.
 In 1903, he moved to left end, and helped the team to achieve their first undefeated season.
 McGlew never once fumbled the ball during his playing career.